 Basic income or Universal Basic Income (UBI), is now becoming popular among those seriously looking at the future.
-They are realizing the world is changing.
-They realize we need something to mitigate disruption forecasted when automation, plant efficiency, and Artificial Intelligence make obsolete millions of jobs.
+Especially since Andrew Yang’s presidential candidacy.
+Some realize the world is changing.
+They realize coming economic disruption must be mitigated.
+Automation, plant efficiency, and Artificial Intelligence puts many income-earning opportunities at risk.

 California entrepreneurs and wealthy investors are right now testing UBI in their state.
 This has been widely reported.
 There are other trials that have happened or are underway in other countries.
 Most famously, Facebook founder Mark Zukerberg recently voiced his adamant support for UBI.
 He even went so far as to say people like him should pay for it.